NTUA-Edge-Robotics/YoloAccuracy/README.md

 ## Primary Data Generation

 The API of the script can be found using `python src/generate_primary_data.py -h`.
-The script follows these steps :
+The script follows these steps&nbsp;:

 1. Load a raw or lossless image (e.g. PNG)
 1. Resize the image (if necessary) and keep the aspect ratio